martees/Video_analysis_PhD_2022/README.md

 - a "traj.csv" file containing the following columns:
   - id_conservative: one id for every different object that the tracking detected.
 When the tracking lost an object and caught it again, this id will have been incremented.
 This means we have to do some work to put those different tracks back together.
-  - frame: the video frame at which the object was detected by the tracking (note: in our case 1 frame = 0.8 sec)
+  - frame: the video frame at which the object was detected by the tracking.
+  - time: the corresponding time, in seconds, with a bazillion decimals.
+To check frame to second distribution, see the script Scripts_sanity_checks/interframe_times.py.
-  - x: column with x coordinates
+  - x: column with x coordinate of the object centroid, in pixels.
-  - y: column with y coordinates
+  - y: column with y coordinate of the object centroid, in pixels.
 - a "foodpatches.mat" which contains information about the density of each patch, and the experimental condition
 - a "foodpatches_new.mat" which contains spline information (stored in matlab format) for exact patch contours.
+- a "foodpatches_reviewed.mat" which contains spline information reviewed by hand for the patch contours.

 ## Project structure